isri-aist/FuseDPT/README.md

 ## Acknowledgements

-This work is inspired and builds upon:

-- Depth Anything V2 (Apache-2.0)
-- UniFuse (MIT)

-DPT architecture of Depth Anything v2 and Some components of the Unifuse such as CEE module are used from their implementation.
-We thank the original authors for releasing their code.

-## Acknowledgements

 This work builds upon the following open-source projects:

 - **Depth Anything V2** ([GitHub](https://github.com/DepthAnything/Depth-Anything-V2)), licensed under Apache License 2.0.